kanamouru123/HopCoin/README.md

 My email is kanamouru@gmail.com
-For tech Davy people with experience will help, investors,marketers,salesbreps,anyone who wants to be apart of this amazing cryptocurrency Emailbme and I'll get to you as soon as possible.
+For tech Davy people with experience will help, investors,marketers,salesbreps,anyone who wants to be apart of this amazing cryptocurrency Email me and I'll get to you as soon as possible.